 If things are going well, we don’t even think about the ways in which things might go wrong.
 Indeed, we may do a review of our finances, staff, future orders, and think everything is just fine.
-This is especially the case when you’re a new start up and things are just beginning to go right.
+This is especially the case when you’re a new startup and things are just beginning to go right.

 Of course, it’s asking too much for you to start over analysing everything you’re doing, but it can pay to make sure you’re not overly reliant on any one factor that’s contributing to your success.
-Because should that factor go away, trouble may lie ahead.
+Because should that factor goes away, trouble may lie ahead.

 You might have a really great product or service that people love, but they might only be in love with it right now.
-The might be currently be the big thing, but the next big thing is only around the corner, and if you’re not ready to adapt to the market and solidify your business for those times when it’s not right at the top then a changing wind might spell the end for you.
+They might currently be the big thing, but the next big thing is only around the corner, and if you’re not ready to adapt to the market and solidify your business for those times when it’s not right at the top then a changing wind might spell the end for you.

 Rather than getting too wrapped up in everything that you’re doing, make sure you’re setting aside a portion of your resource to monitoring the data that’ll suggest that the next thing will actually be.
 Data is everywhere – use it!

 Technology is only an aid to your business until it’s not.
 If you’re dependent on one type of software to make your business tick, you’ll need source code escrow protection to ensure you can still use that software should the provider go out of business.